 This brush is workable for any breed type, although it will probably produce optimal results when used according to the manufacturers’ recommended size and coat types.
-They suggest use on dogs with longer coats such Australian Shepherds, Golden Retriever, Collies, Siberian Huskies and Spaniels.
+They suggest using on dogs with longer coats such Australian Shepherds, Golden Retriever, Collies, Siberian Huskies, and Spaniels.

 Slicker Dog Brushes

 Slicker brushes, like the red brush in the photo above, are designed for a more specific use.
 They are especially handy for working out tough mats and knots.
 These brushes usually have firm bristles or very strong pins, making them a great tool for this job.
 Slicker brushes are one of the best dog grooming supplies for pups with long hair.